asteroidzman/asteroidz/README.md

      - Window effects from scenefx (blur, shadow, corner radius, opacity)

 3. **Some disadvantages**
    - Since it uses the fully automatic layout like dwm style, it does not allow you to manually adjust the window size when the window is in tiled state.
-It only allows you to change the layout parameters to adjust the window ratio.
+It only allows you to use dispatch like `setmfact` or `increase_proportion` bind to adjust the tiled window ratio.

 Master-Stack Layout